 - Graduate Studies in Palliative Care (PhD, MS, Graduate Certificate)

-- Graduate Studies in Medical Cannabis (MS and Graduate Certificate)
+- Graduate Studies in Medical Cannabis (MS, Graduate Certificate)

 - Graduate Studies in Regulatory Science (MS, Graduate Certificate)